 Unless the context otherwise requires, all references in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" section to "Comera," "Company," "we," "us," and "our" refer to Comera Life Sciences Holdings, Inc., and its subsidiaries at and after consummation of the Transaction.
 All references to "CLS Holdings", "Legacy Comera" and "OTR" refer to Comera Life Sciences Holdings, Inc., Comera Life Sciences, Inc. and OTR Acquisition Corp., respectively, prior to the Closing.
 You should read the following discussion and analysis of our financial condition and results of operations together with our condensed consolidated financial statements and the notes thereto included elsewhere in this Quarterly Report on Form 10-Q as well as the consolidated financial statements and the related notes included in the Current Report on Form 8-K filed with the SEC on September 6, 2022.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements that involve risks, uncertainties and assumptions.
-You should read the "Forward-Looking Statements" and "Risk Factors" sections of this Quarterly Report on Form 10-Q for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
+You should read the "Forward-Looking Statements" and "Risk Factors" sections of this Quarterly Report on Form 10-Q for a discussion and analysis.